OAI/OpenAPI-Specification/versions/2.0.md

 <a name="swaggerDefinitions"/>definitions | [Definitions Object](#definitionsObject) | An object to hold data types produced and consumed by operations.
 <a name="swaggerParameters"/>parameters | [Parameters Definitions Object](#parametersDefinitionsObject) | An object to hold parameters that can be used across operations.
 This property *does not* define global parameters for all operations.
 <a name="swaggerResponses"/>responses | [Responses Definitions Object](#responsesDefinitionsObject) | An object to hold responses that can be used across operations.
 This property *does not* define global responses for all operations.
-<a name="swaggerSecurity"/>security | ??? | **TODO: To be completed once the schema is available**
+<a name="swaggerSecurityDefinitions"/>securityDefinitions | [Security Definitions Object](#securityDefinitionsObject) | Security scheme definitinos that can be used across the specification.
+<a name="swaggerSecurity"/>security | [[Security Requirement Object](#securityRequirementObject)] | A declaration of which security schemes are applied for the API as a whole.
+The list of values describes alternative security schemes that can be used (that is, there is a logical OR between the security requirements).
+Individual operations can override this definition.
 <a name="swaggerTags"/>tags | [[Tag Object](#tagObject)] | A list of tags used by the specification with additional metadata.
 The order of the tags can be used to reflect on their order by the parsing tools.
 Not all tags that are used by the [Operation Object](#operationObject) must be declared.
 The tags that are not declared may be organized randomly or based on the tools' logic.
+Each tag name in the list MUST be unique.
 <a name="swaggerExternalDocs"/>externalDocs | [External Documentation Object](#externalDocumentationObject) | Additional external documentation.

 ##### Object Example: